 Definition of Form S-8

-Form S-8 is a registration form to be filed by public companies in the US, mandated by the provisions of the Securities Exchange Act, 1933 and required by Securities Exchange Commission (SEC), as a part of any employee benefit plan, after which the public companies will issue securities to its employees, and such reporting helps investors to be protected from fraudulent practices.
+Form S-8 is a registration form to be filed by public companies in the US, mandated by the provisions of the Securities Exchange Act, 1933 and required by the Securities Exchange Commission (SEC), as a part of any employee benefit plan, after which the public companies will issue securities to its employees.
+Such reporting helps investors to be protected from fraudulent practices.

 What is Form S-8?

-- Form S-8 is a registration statement that needs to be filed by public companies before the issuance of securities to employees under an employee benefit plan.
+- Form S-8 is a registration statement that public companies must file before issuing securities to employees under an employee benefit plan.

 - We need to know the definition of “Employee” here.
-Employee means any person providing service to the Company in the capacity of an employee, a director, a general partner, a consultant, an advisor or a trustee.
-However, the employee should not include such a person involved in capital raising services or market-making activities for the company’s stocks.
+Employee means any person providing service to the Company in the capacity of an employee, a director, a general partner, a consultant, an advisor, or a trustee.
+However, the employee should not include someone involved in capital-raising services or market-making activities for the company’s stocks.

-- Capital raising services means those services by which the issuer-company receives the cash proceeds.
+- Capital-raising services are those services by which the issuer-company receives the cash proceeds.
 Market-making activities mean such activities that promote the stocks of the issuer.
 The instructions to Form S-8 specifically state that this form should not be used for capital raising purposes.

-- The issuer needs to pay registration fees to the SEC based on the value of stock and quantum of stocks issued.
+- The issuer must pay the SEC registration fees based on the stock value and the quantum of stocks issued.

 Advantages